-Mr. Zsolt Hernádi graduated in 1986 from the department of industrial planning at the Karl Marx University of Economic Science.
+Mr. Zsolt Hernádi graduated in 1986 from the department of industrial planning at the Marx Károly University of Economic Science.
 Between 1989 and 1994 he held a number of positions at Kereskedelmi és Hitelbank Rt., where from 1992 to 1994 he was deputy CEO of the financial institution.
 Between 1994 and 2001 he was CEO and a member of the Board of Directors at Magyar Takarékszövetkezeti Bank Rt.
-He has been a member of MOL's Board of Directors since 1994, and its Chairman since 2000, while since 11 June 2001 he has been the company's Chairman and CEO.
+He has been a member of MOL's Board of Directors since 1994, and its Chairman since 2000, while since 11 June 2001 he has been the company's Chairman & CEO.
 He is also a member of the Corporate Governance and Remuneration Committee of MOL's Board of Directors.

-He has been a member of OTP Bank's Board of Directors since 29 April 2011.
-His membership has been suspended since 3 April 2014.
+He was a member of OTP Bank's Board of Directors from 29 April 2011 to 14 April 2016.